aparr03/ITC341_DB/README.md

 # Oracle Prisoner Database Application

-A simple React application for managing a prisoner database using Oracle DB.

-## Features

-- Display prisoner records in a tabular format
-- Add new prisoner records
-- Basic form validation
-- React Bootstrap UI components

 ## Prerequisites
 - Docker and Docker Compose installed
 - Access to Oracle Container Registry (for Oracle database image)